 Student learning outcomes

-- Demonstrate an understanding of research design and statistical applications relative to the disciplines comprising the health and movement sciences
+Candidate demonstrates an understanding of research design and statistical applications relative to the disciplines comprising the health and movement sciences.

-- Demonstrate a comprehensive or advanced knowledge of the field of health and movement science
+Candidate demonstrates a comprehensive or advanced knowledge of the field of health and movement science.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs